Reviews You Can Rely On

 Credit: Natalie Kafader

-This is a critical skill for making any blended cocktail, so we also test each appliance's ability to make a tester favorite: a blended margarita.
-Even though this is closely tied to a blender's ability to crush ice, it's a different test because of the addition of liquid.
-We're considering the consistency of the mix, how smoothly the crushed ice is blended into the liquid, if there is any separation, and the quality of the texture.
-The highest-scoring blended beverages are velvety smooth, with a creamy texture and no hint of iciness.
+This is a critical skill for making any frozen blended beverage, but we decided to make a tester favorite: a blended margarita.
+When sampling the resulting drinks, we considered the consistency of the mix, how smoothly the crushed ice is blended into the liquid, if there is any separation, and the quality of the texture.
+The highest-scoring blended beverages are velvety smooth, with a creamy texture and no hint of crunchy iciness.

 blender - the ability to effectively crush ice is critical to producing...